 The Bank considers the change in the GDP of the Czech Republic and the change in world GDP as key variables explaining the changes in the historical probability of default.
-For exposures of clients who account in accordance with Czech accounting standards and whose business risk lies in the Czech Republic, the Bank uses the change in the GDP of the Czech Republic for PD estimates.
+For exposures of clients whose business risk lies in the Czech Republic, the Bank uses the change in the GDP of the Czech Republic for PD estimates.
 For other clients' exposures, the Bank uses the change in the world GDP as an explanatory variable.

-An analysis of sensitivity to the development of GDP is presented in note 43.1., Sensitivity Analysis of loss allowance by relevant categories.
+An analysis of relevant assets' loss allowances to the development of GDP is presented in note 43.1., Sensitivity Analysis of loss allowance by relevant categories.

-For risks that were not factored into the macroeconomic model, the Bank recognised additional allowances ("management overlay").
-The Bank resorted to management overlay at the end of 3Q 2022 for the first time.
-In making management overlays, the Bank relies on the regular quarterly stress testing of its loan portfolio, the management overlay amount being based on the expected additional loss on the loan portfolio under a slight stress scenario.
+For risks that were not factored into the macroeconomic model, the Bank recognised additional allowances ("management overlay") equal to MCZK 350 as at 31.12.2023 (31.12.2022: MCZK 251).
+In making management overlays, the Bank relies on the regular quarterly stress testing of its loan portfolio, the management overlay amount being based on the expected additional loss on the loan portfolio under a slight stress scenario, defined mainly by the expected change in the GDP, see table below.
+Management overlay is then technically allocated to selected clients according to their risk level.
 Management overlays are remeasured on a quarterly basis.